miguelvelezmj25/density-converter/README.md

 * `CLEAN = true`
 * `HALT_ON_ERROR = false`

+I tried converting the same image multiple times with the same configuration, and the program always took too long to execute.
+I even tried converting other images with the same configuration, executing the program multiple times, and the program still took a really long time.
+Could you please take a look at why it is taking so long to convert images?

 ### SCALE option
 Whether to scale the output image to a larger size.